cdot/HSAC/Compressor.md

 build up of up to 35ml of condensate before a purge becomes necessary.
 Purging every 7 minutes means we can still fill safely at up to 90% humidity below 20&deg;C

+## Sensors

+The compressor sensors are accessed via AJAX requests to the **Sensors root URL** specified in the configuration dialog.